Skamatam/azure-quickstart-templates/tlg-base-config_3-vm/README.md

 The **tlg-base-config_3-vm** solution provisions a Windows Server 2012 R2 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2, and optionally a client VM running Windows 10.

-**Note:** If you choose to deploy a client VM, you must upload a generalized Windows 10 VHD to an Azure storage account and provide the account name.
+**Note:** If you choose to deploy a client VM, you must upload a generalized Windows 10 VHD to an Azure storage account and provide the account name and SAS token.
 This is because the Windows 10 gallery image is only available in eligible subscriptions (Visual Studio or MSDN).
 The path to the VHD should be like the following: